 You should tell us about a significant and specific responsibility you have taken on and how you have fulfilled it.
-This should be a position of responsibility or leadership (e.g. president or secretary of a society, captain of a sports team) or a specific responsibility within a team (e.g. the member with specific responsibility for organising part of the team's activity) and should represent a commitment to ensuring the quality of the organisation or team is as high as possible.2 Roles within school/college or with external bodies are equally valid.
+This should be a position of responsibility or leadership (e.g. president or secretary of a society, captain of a sports team) or a specific responsibility within a team (e.g. the member with specific responsibility for organising part of the team's activity) and should represent a commitment to ensuring the quality of the organisation or team is as high as possible.
+Roles within school/college or with external bodies are equally valid, as long as they include responsibility for the functioning of a team and/or other people's success or wellbeing.
 The expectations for responsibility are substantially higher for applicants who are 20 or older, as you will have had much greater opportunity to take on responsibilities since passing 18.
 No credit is given for titles (e.g. head boy/girl, Duke of Edinburgh Award expedition leader, etc.): you must tell us about a specific responsibility you fulfilled in that role.